siteorigin/siteorigin-installer/readme.md

-# SiteOrigin Installer: Your Centralized WordPress Plugin and Theme Installer
+# SiteOrigin Installer: Your All-in-One WordPress Setup

 Streamline your WordPress setup with SiteOrigin Installer.
 Equip your new or existing website with powerful SiteOrigin plugins, essential third-party integrations, and stunning, compatible SiteOrigin themes.
 Get everything you need in one go, saving you time and effort.